SAA-SDT/TS-EAS-subteam-notes/TS-EAS-Notes/SAA20/TS EAS Meetings/TS_EAS_SAA_2020_Meeting_notes.md

 #### Schema design principles from Mark

 The schema team has inherited two different schemas with different outcomes and processes to get the outcomes.
 The team has been working on unifying the schemas and their processes to be able to automate the process of schema publication.
-The schemas and procedures are supported with the draft design principles (see the document TS-EAS Schema Design Principles (July version).pdf) that for finalisation needs the aid from the whole TS with examples.
+The schemas and procedures are supported with the draft design principles (see the document [TS-EAS Schema Design Principles (July version).pdf](https://github.com/SAA-SDT/TS-EAS-subteam-notes/blob/master/TS-EAS-Notes/SAA20/TS%20EAS%20Meetings/TS-EAS%20Schema%20Design%20Principles%20(July%20version).pdf)) that for finalisation needs the aid from the whole TS with examples.
 The principles is published in the Handbook to be easy to access [https://github.com/SAA-SDT/TS-EAS-subteam-notes/wiki/Design-Principles](https://github.com/SAA-SDT/TS-EAS-subteam-notes/wiki/Design-Principles) .

 A question arises whether the principles should incorporate rules on the version naming conventions of the schemas.
 (EAD3) is the example being used.
 This discussion will be moved forward.